RushenSamodya/A-Guide-To-Explainable-AI-Enthusiasts/About_Particular_Article/README.md

-## This section will provide information about the particular artcle
+## This section will provide a brief about the particular artcle

 ## Review Papers